rampadc/cc254x-hidKbdM/README.md

 brackets)

 Pre-built firmwares are included as HEX files in the bin folder.
-These includes builds for TI CC2540 keyfob, HM-10 variant that uses CC2540 (to be tested soon)
+These includes builds for TI CC2540 keyfob, HM-10 variant that uses CC2540 (to be tested soon).

+Update 25/08/2014: Display-only (host enter passcode) firmware for CC2541 tested on a HM-10.

 # Setup
 To flash the firmware onto the chip, CC Debugger ($49) from Texas Instruments need to be used with